lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/11_done.png" alt="shellcode done" position="center" style="border-radius: 8px;" >}}

 And yesssss we won!!!
 There we have it...
 The shellcode calls URLDownloadToFileA with 2 arguments.
-One is the malicious exe's location and the other is the full path in where the downloaded file will be written.
+One is the malicious exe's location and the other is the full path that the downloaded file will be written to.
 The exe file lands inside the ROAMING folder under the current user.
 It also executes that file using the ShellExecuteA function.
-This challenge was an emotional roller-coaster, but we managed to learn from it and discover an amazing tool.
+This challenge was an emotional roller-coaster, but we managed to learn from it AND discovered an amazing tool.

 {{< image src="/img/hacktober/12_memeshelll.png" alt="meme shellcode" position="center" style="border-radius: 8px;" >}}